apekshapriya/Bitcoin-Price-Prediction/README.md

 The dataset is preprocessed into time series data.

-The model architecture used is LSTM
+The model architecture used is LSTM.